leon-bckl/lsp-framework/README.md

 bool running = true;

 messageHandler
-.add<lsp::messages::Initialize>([](const lsp::messages::Initialize::Params& params) // Initialize request
+.add<lsp::requests::Initialize>([](lsp::requests::Initialize::Params&& params)
 {
-  lsp::messages::Initialize::Result result;
+  lsp::requests::Initialize::Result result;
-  // Initialize the result and return it or throw a lsp::RequestError if there was a problem return result;
+  // Initialize the result and return it or throw an lsp::RequestError if there was a problem return result;
 })
-.add<lsp::messages::Exit>([&running]() // Exit notification
+.add<lsp::notifications::Exit>([&running]()
 {
   running = false;
 });